redox132/phpFramework/README.md

 # .env
 do not forget to add the .env file for the app to run.
 I could upload it and this will be okay, but it is best to avoid that

+# composer
+you have to have composer installed locally.
+I ignored it because it is not recommnded to push large folders/files.
+So, you have to install the vendor dependency for the app to run.
+Simply run:

+- ~$ composer init                       // if you do not hae the composer.json
+- ~$ composer install                    // for autoloading
+- ~$ composer require vlucas/phpdotenv   // this is for .env files loader